rust-lang/rustc-perf/collector/benchmarks/README.md

 - **tokio-webpush-simple**: A simple web server built with tokio.
 Uses futures a lot.
 - **webrender**: A web renderer.
 Used by Firefox and Servo.
+- **webrender-wrench**: WebRender's test bench.
+An executable pulling in large dependencies.

 ## Real programs that stress the compiler